Welcome to the AngelSense Blog

 AngelSense is a comprehensive GPS Tracking and Safety Device for Special Needs Children.
 It ensures that you can track and quickly locate your child should they wander from the school premises.
 You can also see their bus route in real-time and get alerts for unexpected stops, if they get off at the wrong stop, if they miss the bus, and if they get off the bus at school but don’t enter the building.
 With the real-time, intelligent iAlerts you always know where your child is.
 The device also includes a 1-Way and 2-Way auto-answer assistive speakerphone so you can hear what’s going on or speak with your child at any time.
 There is even an SOS button on the device that they can push to let them request a call from you.
 All features are customizable and you can give access to an unlimited number of people.

-To help families during this unique and challenging time, we are extending our unprecedented offer of a Free GPS Device and Guardian Kit for back to school.
-A monthly service plan is required, but this offer provides significant savings.
 Our mission is, and always has been, to protect those with special needs.
-Every feature is designed and enhanced to do this and all wearing options are non-removable and sensory sensitive.
+Every feature on our GPS tracker for autism is designed and enhanced to do just this.
+In addition, all wearing options are non-removable and sensory sensitive.
 Our customer care team is comprised of mothers who have children with autism and special needs.
 They use AngelSense every day and they truly understand and care.

 There is a 100% Satisfaction Guarantee, so you can try it today risk-free.